Ferrari's Leclerc claims British F1 Grand Prix victory as Verstappen crashes

 The meeting brought together Hikmat Hajiyev, Assistant to the President of the Republic of Azerbaijan, and Armen Grigoryan, Secretary of the Security Council of the Republic of Armenia.

-According to AZERTAC, the sides discussed a range of matters connected to the Armenia-Azerbaijan peace agenda.
+According to Azerbaijan's news agency AZERTAC, the two sides discussed a range of matters connected to the Armenia-Azerbaijan peace agenda.
 They underlined the importance of maintaining sustained bilateral dialogue as part of efforts aimed at promoting lasting peace and stability in the region.

 The parties also exchanged views on confidence-building measures between the civil societies of the two countries.